Skip to main content

 Orlinda

-Jepson is a seventh-generation farmer in his family farming business.
-He began a partnership with his parents after graduating from UT-Knoxville in 1999 and they currently operate 10,000 acres of corn, soybeans, wheat, watermelon, pumpkins, and dark tobacco.
-Jepson also holds many leadership positions and participates in organizations such as the Corn Growers Association, Small Grain Association, Farm Credit Mid-America Advocate Council, Robertson County Farm Bureau Board, National Watermelon Association, Soybean Growers Association, KY Ag Leadership Program, KY Corn Core Program, Top Tier Peer Group, Tennessee Agriculture Enhancement Program Board, Governor Bill Haslam Rural Challenge Committee, the Robertson County Economic Development Board, and the University of Tennessee Institute of Ag Advancement Board.
+Jepson is a seventh-generation farmer in his family farming operation.
+He began a partnership with his parents after graduating from UT-Knoxville in 1999 and they currently farm approximately 10,000 acres of corn, soybeans, wheat, watermelon, pumpkins and dark tobacco.
+Jepson also holds many leadership positions or participates in organizations, including: the Corn Growers Association; Small Grain Association; Robertson County Farm Bureau Board; National Watermelon Association; Soybean Growers Association; KY Ag Leadership Program; KY Corn Core Program; Top Tier Peer Group; Tennessee Agriculture Enhancement Program Board; Governor Bill Haslam Rural Challenge Committee; the Robertson County Economic Development Board; and the University of Tennessee Institute of Ag Advancement Board.
+He is a current member of the Farm Credit Mid- America Advocate Council.

 Tom McDow